Dragon's blood: Name and source

 Voyagers to the Canary Islands in the 15th century obtained dragon's blood as dried garnet-red drops from Dracaena draco, a tree native to the Canary Islands and Morocco.
 The resin is exuded from its wounded trunk or branches.
 Dragon's blood is also obtained by the same method from the closely related Dracaena cinnabari, which is endemic to the island of Socotra.
 This resin was traded to ancient Europe via the Incense Road.

 Dragon's blood resin is also produced from the rattan palms of the genus Calamus of the Indonesian islands and known there as jernang or djernang.
 It is gathered by breaking off the layer of red resin encasing the unripe fruit of the rattan.
 The collected resin is then rolled into solid balls before being sold.

-The red latex of the Sangre de Drago (called Sangre de Grado in Peru), from any of seven species of Croton native to Peru, Ecuador and Brazil, has purported wound-healing and antioxidant properties, and has been used for centuries by native people.
+The red latex of the sangre de drago (called sangre de grado in Peru), from any of seven species of Croton native to Peru, Bolivia, Ecuador and Brazil, has purported wound-healing and antioxidant properties, and has been used for centuries by native people.
+The species are: